 Coffee wasn’t born in Japan, but canned coffee was invented in Japan.
 Ramen was originally made in China, but it was a Japanese company that invented cup ramen.
 Japanese seem to be good at creating new things by learning new things from outside and adding some other value to them.
 How was canned coffee born?

-Canned Coffee Born at an Expressway Service Area
+Canned Coffee Born in Japan at an Expressway Service Area

 If you carefully look around at an expressway service area, you will probably notice that many of the drivers of tour buses and long-distance trucks are usually drinking canned coffee.
 The canned coffee, which contains all the ingredients of regular coffee, is probably being drunk as a cure for drowsiness.
 And that’s probably its purpose.
 The canned coffee enjoyed by the drivers was born from an idea that came to a man when he stopped to rest at an expressway service area.